Static Ads

 Definition

-Static ads are single-image creatives designed to communicate one idea clearly and instantly without relying on motion, audio, or long attention spans.[1]
+Static ads are single-frame creatives designed to communicate one message quickly without depending on animation, sound, or long viewing time.[1]

 Current use

-Businesses use them for seasonal promotions, event announcements, retargeting campaigns, offer-based ads, service highlights, and local awareness campaigns where the message needs to be understood at a glance.[1][2]
+Businesses use them for offers, event promotions, retargeting, local awareness campaigns, and service highlights where the message must be understood at a glance.[1][2]

 Performance